Celebrating 176 Years of Scottish Photography, in the Home of Scottish Photography…

 William Henry Fox Talbot’s infamous photographic process patent did not apply to Scotland, and so experiment abounded in this north-east corner of Fife.
 St Andrews luminaries, Dr John Adamson, Hugh Lyon Playfair, Alexander Govan, Admiral William Maitland Dougall, Lord Kinnaird, Thomas Rodger, Robert Adamson, David Octavius Hill, and Sir David Brewster were some of the first amateur and professional Scottish photographers.
 Scotland has produced a lineage of exceptional photographers whose impact transcends national borders.

 The St Andrews Photography Festival aims to celebrate this long line of Scottish photographers, historic and contemporary and to recognise St Andrews as the home of Scottish Photography.
-In 2017, approximately 15 non-traditional venues across town will have their wall space taken over for this 4-week festival.
-Additionally, we will be hosting events, talks, historical process demonstrations, workshops as well as an amateur photography competition and a Gin Fayre meets Exhibition launch event.
+In 2018, approximately 12 non-traditional venues across town will have their wall space taken over for this 4-week festival.
+Additionally, we will be hosting events, talks, historical process demonstrations, workshops as well as a photography competition.

-An exciting month-long programme of events is planned for the St Andrews Photography Festival 2017, it is supported for the first time by EventScotland, part of VisitScotland’s Events Directorate with continuing support from Fife Council.
+An exciting month-long programme of events is planned for the St Andrews Photography Festival 2018

 The event has been developed by BID St Andrews in collaboration with the University of St Andrews Library, Special Collections Division without whom the Festival would not be possible.